 All our instructors have been personally selected by us to provide you with the highest quality instruction, whether you are looking to get back on a bike, just build a bit of confidence, take an advanced riding test or seeking to improve your riding in preparation for a round-the-world trip.

-Paul has been riding for over 20 years, despite learning to ride at the ripe old age of 29.
+Paul has been riding for over 25 years, despite learning to ride at the ripe old age of 29.
 As well as being DVSA-approved to teach Compulsory Basic Training (CBT) and Direct Access (DAS), Paul is also a DVSA Enhanced Rider Scheme (ERS) Trainer and authorised to conduct ERS assessments.
 A member of both the Institute of Advanced Motorists and RoSPA Advanced Riders and Drivers (motorcycle sections), he also holds BTEC and RoSPA Diplomas in Advanced Riding Instruction and is on the Approved RoSPA Motorcycle Instructors list.
-In addition to his riding and instructing qualifications, Paul also holds a Level 4 PTLLS teaching award and is a qualified Outdoor First Aider.
+In addition to his riding and instructing qualifications, Paul also holds a Level 4 PTLLS teaching award and is a qualified Outdoor and Expedition First Aider.

 As well as being a motorcycle instructor, Paul is also a keen motorcycle traveller and has toured North, South and Central America as well as Europe.
 He occasionally works as a motorcycle guide for GlobeBusters, the leading motorcycle expedition company.